Skip to main content

 Knowing and trusting yourself is the foundation of the follower's role in tango because you need to be ready to respond instantly and intuitively to the leader's movements.
 (1) You start by reaching into the earth for balance.
 (2) Carry yourself via your own internal core support.
 (3) Connect to the leader and allow his movements to flow through you.
 This is participation not submission.
 Your dance is then expressed in balance and beauty (while walking backwards in high heels!).
 Training for graceful movements makes it easy to follow different leaders and different styles of tango.
 The follower's role is an internal, meditative one.

-I like to say that the woman has "only" four fundamental things to do: (1) Step on the beat (i.e. "walk"), (2) Stay in front of the leader, (3) Pass your feet close together, and (4) Have beautiful legs.
-(1) is surprisingly deep.
-(4) is the big challenge.
-I have a huge collection of techniques and exercises for teaching graceful and beautiful movement that enable you to adapt and respond no matter what style your leader is presenting.
+We like to say that the woman has "only" four fundamental things to do: (1) Step on the beat (i.e. "walk"), (2) Stay in front of the leader, (3) Pass your feet close together, and (4) Have beautiful legs.
+(1) "just walking" is surprisingly deep.